Garbaz/bachelor-thesis/thesis/draft.md

 }
 ```

 We therefore consider a trace of a probabilistic program not to necessarily be a one-to-one representation of a possible execution of the program.
 Rather, we allow for a trace picked beforehand for the execution of our program to only impose predetermined values for some of the sample expressions, and also to contain entries that are incorrect or end up unused.
 So every time a sample expression is evaluated, we look into the trace and see if there is an entry determining what the result of the evaluation should be.
 If we do find an entry, we take the value, otherwise we just non-deterministically sample a new value and insert it into the trace as if we were executing the program without any predetermined trace.
 Once the partially deterministic execution has completed, we clean out any entries in the trace that weren't used, and so end up with a trace that once more represents a possible execution.
+A trace that fully determines the execution of our probabilistic program we will call a _valid_ trace.

 Given that the parameters to a distribution can arbitrarily depend on the results of previous sample expressions, it is also very likely that the entry we find when trying to deterministically evaluate a sample expression is for the same distribution, but with different parameters.
 In this case, we can still deterministically use the value from the trace, but have to re-evaluate the likelihood under the new parameters.